maddie480/JungleHelper/README.md

 - **Delayed Auto-Falling Block**: a falling block that falls automatically after a set delay.
 Also has customizable shake time before falling.
 - **Falling Killbox**: a killbox... except falling.
 Useful to prevent the player from going down too fast in a falling section.
 - **Firefly**: a flying dot that goes around and follows the player when touched, much like moon creatures.
+- **Grabless Golden Berry**: like the vanilla dashless golden berry, except it flies away when the player grabs on a wall.
 - **Gecko**: goes up and down on a set path.
 It can be made to kill the player, or to be purely decorative.
 It can also be used to show a tutorial similar to the Custom Tutorial Bird (with a _Gecko Tutorial Trigger_ that allows showing or hiding the tutorial bubble).
 - **Green Crystal**: much like a Theo crystal, except it cannot be held.
 It can only be moved around by moving/removing the platform it is standing on.
 - **Green Crystal Gate**: a temple gate that only opens when a Green Crystal is nearby.